Metallica "St Anger": A Review of the Most Criticized Metallica Album

 For what Metallica has been through in their career as a band, St. Anger shows that they reinvented themselves and still did a pretty good job

 St. Anger is the album that is looked upon as Metallica’s weakest album musically and it has especially been seen as a piece of garbage by the band’s hardcore fan base, the ones that remember Metallica for their outstanding albums of the 1980’s.
 By the time this album was released, the band had been through enough hardship already.
 Early on in their career, their original bassist Cliff Burton had died in a bus accident in Sweden.
 For the band, losing Cliff Burton was like losing a family member.
 Several years later, James Hetfield had suffered severe burns to his arm and upper body as a result of a pyrotechnics accident during a concert in Montreal, Canada.
 After the accident, there were doubts as to whether Hetfield would ever be able to play the guitar again.
 He was able to recover from his injuries only to have a battle with alcoholism.
 If a band wants to grow and mature musically, they have to experiment with different styles.
 Metallica started this process with their self-titled black album in 1991.
 They would experiment further with the albums Load (1996) and Re-load (1997).
 It would not be until 2003 that St. Anger would be released.
 The most noticeable difference with St. Anger compared to the band’s other albums is the drum sound.
 This is the one aspect that I believe has received the most criticism from fans more than anything else.
 I did not like the drum sound in the album either for a very long time.
 But St. Anger has a kind of ferocity in the guitar playing that we have not seen since And Justice for All back in 1988.
 This is one of the reasons that St. Anger should receive more credit than it does.
 At least the album is heavy, something that Metallica started with early in their career.
 It has the kind of raw, aggressive sound that even I enjoy.
 I prefer to listen to Metallica more than other American metal bands such as Helstar or Exodus.
 If people do not like St. Anger that is totally fine.
 But music is a creative way for an artist to express themselves.
 Metallica really lets out their anger and frustration out with this album and these guys are good at what they do and they are able to attract fans from all over the world.
 That’s why they have lasted so long as a band.
+Get ready to hear one of the most raw-sounding albums that is full of anger but this kind of anger and emotion expressed is healthy because it is expressed through the creative power of music!

-St. Anger: the great aspects of it
+What are the great aspects of St. Anger?

 St. Anger is the first Metallica album to not have Jason Newsted playing the bass guitar.
 Although Robert Trujillo is listed in the album credits, Bob Rock played the bass guitar during the recording of the album.
 St. Anger is another one of those very long albums being over 70 minutes long.
 The album has plenty of groove in it, especially the song called “Shoot Me Again.”
 This song causes lots of excitement for me and is one of my favorites in the album.
 For those that enjoy heavy, hard hitting groove metal, St. Anger should be good enough to listen to.
 I admit that St. Anger is different and many people are turned off by this.
 But if you give St. Anger enough of a chance, you may enjoy it like I do now.
 For those music fans that are open minded and willing to explore something different, St. Anger is one of those albums that you may like.
 On the other hand, if you enjoy Metallica’s earlier albums, St. Anger will be a disappointment.
 Is this Metallica’s weakest album?
 Most fans of the band will say that it is.
 I would say that because I’m an open minded listener, I would find it hard to say that it is their worst album musically.
 Even though Load and Re-Load have guitar solos, they do not have the ferocity and heaviness of St. Anger.
 Re-load has the song The Memory Remains which is one of the weakest songs in Metallica’s career because of the addition of vocals by Marianne Faithful which make no sense.